 Suspension - The denial of a student's right to attend school (on a day when school is in session) and ALL related activities.
 A suspension may not be more than ten days.
-A day of suspension is officially over at 7:45 AM the school day following the last suspended day.
+A day of suspension is officially over at 8:45AM the school day following the lst suspended day.
+A student may receive a zero for all work missed for suspensions that are for more than three days.

-- 1. The superintendent, principal, assistant principal, or designee may suspend a student from school. - 2.
-No suspensions are to exceed ten (10) school days. - 3.
-The superintendent or principal, assistant principal, or designee must give written notice of intention to suspend and the reasons why to the pupil. - 4.
-The pupil must have an opportunity to appear at an informal hearing before the principal or assistant principal and has the right to challenge the reasons for the intended suspension or otherwise explain his/her actions.
-The hearing may take place immediately. - 5.
-Within one (1) school day of suspension, notification of the suspension will be sent in writing to the parent or legal custodian of the pupil and Treasurer of the Board.
-Notice must include: the reasons for the suspension, the right of the pupil, parent, or legal custodian to appeal the suspension, the right to be represented at the appeal, and the right to request that any hearing before the Board be held in executive session. - 6.
-Unless otherwise indicated by the notice of suspension, students suspended from school are automatically suspended from all school activities, including all co-curricular and extracurricular activities for the time period of the suspension. - 7.
-The decision of the principal may be appealed to the Board of Education or the Board's designee. - 8.
-Students will be allowed to make up work missed during their suspension and receive full credit.
+- 1) The superintendent, principal, or designee may suspend a student from school. - 2) No suspensions are to exceed ten (10) school days. - 3) The superintendent or principal, or designee must give written notice of intention to suspend and the reasons why to the pupil. - 4) The pupil must have an opportunity to appear at an informal hearing before the principal and has the right to challenge the reasons for the intended suspension or otherwise explain his/her actions.
+The hearing may take place immediately. - 5) Within one (1) school day of suspension, notification of the suspension will be sent in writing to the parent or legal custodian of the pupil and Treasurer of the Board.
+Notice must include: the reasons for the suspension, the right of the pupil, parent, or legal custodian to appeal the suspension, the right to be represented at the appeal, and the right to request that any hearing before the Board be held in executive session. - 6) Unless otherwise indicated by the notice of suspension, students suspended from school are automatically suspended from all school activities, including all co-curricular and extracurricular activities for the time period of the suspension. - 7) The decision of the principal may be appealed to the Board of Education or the Board's designee. - 8) Students will be allowed to make up work missed during their suspension and receive full credit.
 Responsibility for making up work lies entirely with the student and parent/guardian.
 The student and parent/guardian should communicate with the teacher(s) to ascertain what is to be made up.
 Students will be extended a period of time equal to the number of days of the suspension for completing make-up work.

-Emergency Removal

-If a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, the Superintendent, principal, assistant principal or personnel employed to direct, supervise or coach a student activity program may remove the student from the premises.
+Emergency Removal - If a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, the Superintendent, principal, assistant principal or personnel employed to direct, supervise or coach a student activity program may remove the student from the premises.
 When the behavior is sexual harassment as defined by Title IX regulations, the student may be removed on an emergency basis, provided that the District undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provides the student with notice and an opportunity to challenge the decision immediately following the removal.